kandekore/js-terms/README.md

 - **Hoisting**: The behavior of moving declarations to the top of their scope before code execution.
 - **Strict mode**: A way to opt in to a restricted variant of JavaScript.

-This overview touches on the key concepts of JavaScript as outlined in your JS Tree, aiming to provide a clear and concise explanation with examples for each category.